 Patients with primary hypercholesterolemia were included in the study.
 The subjects were over 18 years old, with serum total cholesterol >7.0 mmol/l after 4 weeks of a lipid-lowering diet, without any lipid-lowering medication.
 Patients with hypertriglyceridemia (triglycerides >4.5 mmol/l), secondary hyperlipidemia, manifest vascular disease, diabetes, malignancy or other major disease were excluded.
-The control group consisted of healthy subjects with total cholesterol<6.0 mmol/l and triglycerides<2.0 mmol/l) matched for age, sex, body mass index (BMI), and smoking status (Table 1).
+The control group consisted of healthy subjects (with total cholesterol<6.0 mmol/l and triglycerides<2.0 mmol/l) matched for age, sex, body mass index (BMI), and smoking status (Table 1).

-Hypercholesterolemic patients were treated with atorvastatin 20 mg o.d. for 12 weeks.
+Hypercholesterolemic patients were treated with atorvastatin 20 mg once a day for 12 weeks.
 Clinical and laboratory examinations were performed at baseline and at the end of the treatment period.
-In the control group, only baseline examination was performed.
-Blood for laboratory tests was drawn after an overnight fast.
-All subjects signed an informed consent; the study protocol was approved by the Local Ethics Committee.
-The study conforms with the principles outlined in the Declaration of Helsinki.
+In the control group, only a baseline examination was performed.
+Blood for laboratory tests was withdrawn after an overnight fast.